Evolution of horses

 Compared with Eohippus, modern horses are larger, with longer legs, longer and more convoluted teeth, and fewer toes.
 Yet these relatively minor changes took place over 50 million years or more.

 This is approximately 10% of the time since the appearance of modern animal phyla (including chordates) in the Cambrian explosion; yet the morphological change is much less than 10% of that between the earliest chordate and Eohippus.
-So whatever evolutionary processes were taking place in the 50 million years of horse evolution will certainly not account for the preceding evolution (which would necessarily have required the production of new genes).
+So whatever evolutionary processes were taking place in the 50 million years of horse evolution will certainly not account for the preceding evolution (which necessarily would have required the production of new genes).

 3a.
 Characters were very variable